A multi-agent reinforcement learning model of reputation and cooperation in human groups: Temporal Coordination Analysis

 For this analysis, our aim is to understand whether groups organized their behavior using temporal coordination strategies.
 Toward this end, we develop {two measures of temporal coordination: a measure of group turn taking and a measure of temporal consistency for group contributions.}

 Turn taking is calculated based on the ordering of group member ``turns'' entering the river to clean pollution.
 For each episode, we record the sequence $\mathbf{S}$ of group members entering the river.
-For each of the identities in this sequence of turns, we calculated a recency value reflecting the number of turns that had occurred since the group member's last turn in the river:
+For each of the identities in this sequence of turns, we calculated a recency value reflecting the number of turns that had occurred since the group member's last turn in the river (Table \ref{tab:turn_recency}).
 Turn-taking scores are generated by averaging the recency values for each turn in $\mathbf{S}$, taking the additive inverse of the average, and then adding a constant of 1 to the subsequent metric.
 A turn-taking score of 0 represents an episode where a single group member took all turns in the river.
 A turn-taking score of 1 reflects an episode where all group members rotated into the river, such that four turns pass between each of group member $j$'s turns in the river.

 Consistency is calculated by binning the full sequence of contributions from an episode into a number of granular periods.
 Here we estimate consistency using $t = 10$ periods for each episode (see Figure \ref{fig:temp_consis}).